 According to Jim Morrison at smithsonian.com in his article The History of Snowshoe Racing, snowshoes were a creation of the American Indians to help them travel acrossed tops of deep snowfields without sinking.

 Each American Indian snowshoe tribes had their own shoe design based on how they used it.

 One tribe had developed a bear paw shape snowshoe — short and wide — that worked well in forested areas.

-While another tribe had developed a canoe shaped snowshoes — long and thin — that would be good for cross country travel.
+While another tribe had developed canoe-shaped snowshoes — long and thin — that would be good for cross-country travel.